isobarbaric/Cardano-Method/README.md

 Notice how the the $x^2$ term is absent from the expansion, i.e. the coefficient of $x^2$ is 0.

-From here, to simplify things a bit, let's introduce some variables:
+From here, to simplify things a bit, let's introduce some variables: (after dividing away to leave a coefficient of 1)
 $$3H = \frac{\left(a_1-\frac{a_2^2}{3a_3}\right)}{a_3} \text{ and } G = \frac{\left[\frac{2a_2^3}{27a_3^2} - \frac{a_1a_2}{3a_3} + a_0\right]}{a_3}$$

 Here, we make an interesting construction.
 Assume some arbitrary $x$ is a root of $q$.
 Then, let $x = u^{\frac{1}{3}} + v^{\frac{1}{3}}$.
 Attempting to recreate the original polynomial with this root: